-Migrating an RSA RADIUS Primary Server on a Separate Machine
+Migrating a Standalone RSA RADIUS Primary Server

-This section provides the procedure for migrating an RSA RADIUS primary server on a machine separate from the machine where Authentication Manager is installed.
+This section provides the procedure for migrating a standalone RSA RADIUS primary server.

 Use the GUI-based installer if you prefer standard graphical screens to assist you through the process.
 If you prefer a command line interface, you can use the command line installer.